-The results of 8 years from this monitoring program show that the BHBF of 1996 was the most beneficial management action for replenishing and rebuilding beaches for campsite use.
+The results of 9 years from this monitoring program show that the BHBF of 1996 was the most beneficial management action for replenishing and rebuilding beaches for campsite use.
 All other subsequent test flows produced small new deposits that only lasted for 7-12 months, at most.
 These results suggest that any newly deposited sand within power plant capacity will be quickly eroded if followed by high fluctuating flows released from Glen Canyon Dam.
-This was evidenced by 3 events: (1) High fluctuating flows (of about 27,000 cfs) following the 1996 BHBF eroded much of the new deposit at all beach sites through the summer of 1996 and 1997; (2) High fluctuating flows following the fall HMF of 1997 stripped away the new deposit entirely by spring 1998; and (3) Medium fluctuating flows following the fall HMF of 2000 eroded most of the new deposit by spring 2001.
+This was evidenced by 4 events: (1) High fluctuating flows (of about 27,000 cfs) following the 1996 BHBF eroded much of the new deposit at all beach sites through the summer of 1996 and 1997; (2) High fluctuating flows following the fall HMF of 1997 stripped away the new deposit entirely by spring 1998; (3) Medium fluctuating flows following the fall HMF of 2000 eroded most of the new deposit by spring 2001; and (4) Medium flucuating flows in summer 2004 eroded the few deposits placed by the 2004 WHHF.
 To date, less than 30% of beaches still show evidence of high-elevation sand (above 30,000 cfs line) deposited by the 1996 BHBF.
 However, the amount of sand is diminishing year after year, due to wind erosion and the lack of new flood sand deposited by the river.

 Annual implementation of HMFs in spring and in fall would help preserve camping beaches by maintaining the beachfront.
 High fluctuating flows (5,000-20,000 cfs) are an acceptable winter flow regime, as beaches did not lose as much sand over winter months as in previous years.
-However, high winter fluctuating flows should not be a replacement for HMFs or BHBFs.
+However, winter high fluctuating flows (WHFF) should not be a replacement for HMFs or BHBFs.
+The reasons for the changing response during periods with the WHHF are unclear.
+A lack of sediment in the system would be a likely cause.
 A regimen of BHBFs that exceed power plant capacity followed by low fluctuating flows is needed periodically to rebuild campsite areas above the 30,000 cfs line.
-However, future BHBFs need to have enough sediment in the system so as to preserve Marble Canyon beaches and lessen impacts on lower beach areas (below the 20,000 cfs line) systemwide.
+However, future BHBFs need to have enough sediment in the system so as to preserve Marble Canyon beaches and lessen impacts on lower beach areas (below the 20,000 cfs line) system wide.